slotdawg/ts2020/peer/peer.rst

    .. figure:: images/fsa4.png

-     Cick the **Search** button and enter the name of a file server if you wish the discover the available shares on that file server.
+     Cick the **Search** button and enter the name of a file server if you wish to discover the available shares on that file server.
 You can also right-click within the dialog and select **Check All** to automatically add all discovered shares.

    .. figure:: images/fsa4a.png

-     Checking **Log totals by owner** will poke every file and folder within the selected scan path(s) for its owner.
+     Selecting the **Log totals by owner** option will poke every file and folder within the selected scan path(s) for its owner.
 This owner information will be tallied by bytes, files, and folders and included in the final report.

 #.
 Click **Next**.